open-mmlab/mmyolo/docs/en/user_guides/config.md

 `config/_base_` contains default runtime.
 The configs that are composed of components from `_base_` are called _primitive_.

 For all configs under the same folder, it is recommended to have only **one** _primitive_ config.
-All other configs should inherit from the _primitive_ config.
+All other configs should be inheritred from the _primitive_ config.
 In this way, the maximum of inheritance level is 3.

 For easy understanding, we recommend contributors inherit from existing methods.
 For example, if some modification is made based on YOLOv5-s, such as modifying the depth of the network, users may first inherit the `_base_ = ./yolov5_s-v61_syncbn_8xb16-300e_coco.py `, then modify the necessary fields in the config files.

 If you are building an entirely new method that does not share the structure with any of the existing methods, you may create a folder `yolov100` under `configs`,

-Please refer to [mmengine config tutorial](https://mmengine.readthedocs.io/en/latest/tutorials/config.html) for detailed documentation.
+Please refer to [mmengine config tutorial](https://mmengine.readthedocs.io/en/latest/tutorials/config.html) for more detailes.

 By setting the `_base_` field, we can set which files the current configuration file inherits from.